Type D long-stay visa

 Gare des Brotteaux, 15, place Jules Ferry, 69006 Lyon, France

-We operate Monday through Friday from 08:00 to 16:30 Paris time (CET, CEST).
+We operate Monday through Friday from 09:00 to 17:00 Paris time (CET, CEST).
+Please send us a message to arrange a consultation.

 © 2007-2024 ZLOKAZOV AND COMPANY

+The cost of the consultation is 150 euros TVA inclusive.
+The duration of the consultation is 30 minutes.
 By pressing the "Submit" button you agree with our Terms of Use and Privacy Policy.

 We use cookies to provide the best site experience.
 We encourage you to read our Privacy Policy and Terms of Use.